andrewharvey/map.rfs/README.md

 how easy it actually was to get working.
 There is still lots left to implement though.

-# Invalid GeoRSS
-P.S.
-RFS, your GeoRSS feed doesn't comply with the GeoRSS specification.
-"A polygon contains a space seperated list of latitude-longitude pairs, with each pair separated by whitespace.
-There must be at least four pairs, with the last being identical to the first (so a polygon has a minimum of three actual points)." doesn't allow you to simply list a set of two identical coordinates.
-That is what the georss:point element is for.

 # Work in Progress
 This is still very much a work in progress in the coming days I should be able to quite a few more improvements.